GiuliaSolinas/gsolinas/content/authors/admin/_index.md

 ---
 authors:
 - admin
-bio: My research interests include organizational design, digital transformation of organizations, platforms.
+bio: I work on NLP and LLM models in production.
+My research contributions are related to organizational design and the digital transformation of organizations and platforms.

 education:
   courses: